pgaxatte/openstack-workshops/03_heat/03a_introduction_to_hot.md

 Resources are assembled in a stack which is defined in a template.
 Easy.

 ## Simple template with one resource
-To create a stack with only one instance, create a file named `one-vm.yaml` with the following
+To create a stack with only one instance, create a file named `one-vm.hot` with the following
 content:
 ```yaml
 heat_template_version: 2016-10-14